zevv/npeg/README.md

 is problematic because it is mutually left-recursive through the non-terminal `B`.

-Not that loops of patterns that can match the empty string will not result in the expected behaviour.
+Note that loops of patterns that can match the empty string will not result in the expected behaviour.
 For example, the rule `*0` will cause the parser to stall and go into an infinite loop.